 * Under the UMass Dartmouth’s Policy on Honorific Appointments a visiting research student appointment may last up to 2 years.

-** Please note that, even though the maximum duration is of 5 years, the UMass Dartmouth’s Policy on Honorific Appointments allow visiting scholar appointments up to only 1 year and renewal is not usually allowed.
+** Please note that, even though the maximum duration set by DOS is 5 years, the UMass Dartmouth’s Policy on Honorific Appointments allow visiting scholar appointments up to 1 year only and renewal is not usually allowed.